 2) If you have 2 or more in next, with 1 off-suit Ace

 3) If you have 1 or more in next, with 2 off suit Aces

 4) If you have nothing in next but have 3 off suit Aces

 While there is always the risk of being euchred, many next calls have been made with only one small trump along with a green off suit ace.
 The thing is, all card games are games of chance.
 Occasionally, you have to take some risks.
 You may be pleasantly surprised at what will work.

 It may not be a good idea to call next automatically, as you may find yourself being setup by a skillful player.
 The dealer, knowing you always call next, may pass a biddable hand in hopes of euchring you.
 Mix up your play a little.

 The higher the turn-up card is, the more likely next will work

 Leading the right may not be the best move.
-Your partner may only have one bower in his hand and you don't want them to clash.
+Your partner could only have one bower in his hand and you don't want them to clash.
 When you are holding a right/ ace combination it's usually best to lead the ace.
 If the other bower has been turned down, then it is ok to lead the right.

 In a hand where you only hold two small cards in next but no power, try leading an off suit that you think your partner may be able to trump.
 You may need the trump to make your point.

 Take a look at the picture below.
 The dealer is in the East seat and just turned down the King of clubs.
-The player in South bids spades(next) and leads the ten.
+The player in South bids spades(next) and leads the 10.
 West plays the king.
 West's partner(N) plays the right and then leads back the ace of hearts.
 Next, he leads the queen of diamonds.
 This next call made the team made two points.
 With an initial lead of the left, they may have only made one point.
 While no play works every time, a small trump lead may be what a next call needs to be successful.